 Rollover accidents are collisions which cause the vehicle to tip over.
 This may mean anything from an SUV tipping onto its side to a Volkswagen tumbling down a ditch.
 Rollover accidents can lead to very severe injuries and make occupants more susceptible to severe head injury or death because of the roof’s tendency to cave in.
 Also, the people inside will likely impact the inside of the vehicle over and over again.
 Rollover accidents also create issues with removing the driver or passengers from the vehicle as the doors are often smashed or the roof caved in.

-If you have been injured in a rollover accident, St. Petersburg personal injury attorneys Herman & Wells is here to help.
+If you have been injured in a rollover accident, the personal injury attorneys at Herman & Wells in Pinellas are here to help.
 Here in the state of Florida, we are a “no fault” state, meaning that you may have options to get medical bills covered even if the accident was an “untripped” rollover and no other vehicles caused the collision.
 Furthermore, if another car or truck causes a tripped or untripped rollover but fled the scene (we call those phantom vehicles because no impact occurred), Mr. Wells can usually still make a claim against your UM (underinsured Motorist) coverage without your insurance raising your rates.

 I drive an SUV, am I more susceptible to rollovers?